helenee/hello-world/README.md

 # hello-world
-Learning how to use Github!
+//Learning how to use Github!
+I'm trying to figure out where to place my code...
+So I'm messing around here.